cait-ogoe/rec-4-prep/README.md

 There is a testing client under `public` directory.
 Locate to `http://localhost:3000` (or a different port if you changed it) to see the testing client.
-Add more operations to `public/util.ts` to test your server code.
-Make sure to refresh the page after making changes to the client code.
-Add some fancy CSS to make your page look nicer!

 Keep in mind that we are using `MongoStore` for session management, so your session will be persisted across server restarts.

-## Deploying to Vercel

-1. Create a new project on Vercel and link it to your GitHub project.
-2. Under "Build & Development Settings", change "Output Directory" to `dist-server/public`.
-3. Add the following environment variables to your Vercel project:
-Key: `MONGO_SRV`, Value: `<your mongo connection string from .env file>`
-Note: only paste the right hand value after `=` (without `<` and `>`), i.e. `MONGO_SRV=<your mongo connection string>`
-4. Deploy!

 ## Understanding the Structure

 The main entry point to the server is `api/index.ts`.
 This is how the server is started and how the routes are registered.
-We would usually put this file under `server/`, but Vercel requires the entry point to be under `api/` directory.

 The code for the server is under `server/` directory, which includes both concept and RESTful API implementations.